• Skip to primary navigation

 Instructions

 • Preheat your oven to broil.
-Place oven rack on the second to top shelf.
-Line a baking sheet with parchment paper.
+Place an oven rack on the second to top shelf.

 • Roughly chop the broccoli, making sure to include the sweet broccoli stems.
 You should have around 9 cups.
 Place 2 cups of broccoli in a large bowl and the rest on the baking sheet.
 Drizzle the broccoli on the baking sheet with olive oil and sprinkle with sea salt.
 Mix it around so that all of the broccoli is coated with oil.
 Pop it in your oven and let it roast for 15-20 minutes, or until the florets are dark brown.
 Remove them from the oven and put them in the bowl with the raw broccoli.